 Bestselling author Laurel Randolph expertly mixes traditional cooking methods with the convenience of multi-cooker cooking.
-In her new cookbook, The Instant Pot No-Pressure Cookbook: 100 Low-Stress, High-Flavor Recipes, Laurel shows you how to create a wide range of healthy, flavorful meals using fresh ingredients—without taking hours of your time.
+In her new cookbook, The Instant Pot No-Pressure Cookbook: 100 Low-Stress, High-Flavor Recipes, Laurel shows us how to create a wide range of healthy, flavorful meals using fresh ingredients—without taking hours of time.

 “If you aren’t using your instant pot to make risotto, then stop right there.
 You’re having risotto for dinner,” says Laurel.
 “The cooker takes ordinary rice and turns it into a creamy, decadent dish, and you barely have to stir.”